Proposal for a

 functioning of the procedures for adopting acts under the evaluation mechanism.
 The

-Commission shall submit that report to the European Parliament without any delay(covers
+Commission shall submit that report to the European Parliament

-AM 277 SD)
+AM 277 SD).

 Article 31